juneha1120/tp/docs/DeveloperGuide.md

 Use case resumes at step 2.

-**Use case: Delete a person**
+Use case: Delete a person

-**MSS**
+MSS (Main Success Scenario)

-1. User requests to list persons
+User requests to list persons.

-2. AddressBook shows a list of persons
+AddressBook shows a list of persons.

-3. User requests to delete a specific person in the list
+User requests to delete a specific person in the list.

-4. AddressBook deletes the person
+AddressBook deletes the person.

 Use case ends.

-**Extensions**
+Extensions

-* 2a.
-The list is empty.
+2a.
+The contact list is empty.

+2a1.
 Use case ends.

-* 3a.
+3a.
 The given index is invalid.

-    * 3a1.
+3a1.
 AddressBook shows an error message.
 Use case resumes at step 2.

 *{More to be added}*